From podcasts to Clubhouse, audio is filling more of our time. For some families, that’s a problem.

 There were red-flag moments, like their young daughter not wanting to go to her dad with questions because he was always talking.
 Or her wanting to color with him before dinner, when he said he was unavailable.
 He would be at home physically but not present mentally, said Mary, so the couple sat down and hashed out a plan.
 He agreed it was an issue and decided to take a 30-day break from the app, deleting Clubhouse from his phone to prove to himself that he could do it.
 He recently got back on it and is practicing more moderation, but Mary worries it won’t stick.

 The popularity of audio outside the more traditional realms of music or radio isn’t new.
-Podcast listening has been booming for years, offering daily news roundups, casual chit-chat or reported narratives that can be listened to at anytime.
+Podcast listening has been booming for years, offering daily news roundups, casual chitchat or reported narratives that can be listened to at anytime.
 Listeners still turn to apps like Apple Podcasts, Pocket Casts and Spotify to find the latest episodes.

 But here’s what’s new: Listening to audio content is at an all-time high during the pandemic, according to a March report from Edison Research, which tracks the audio industry.
 Around 176 million teens and adults in the United States now listen to audio online at least once a week, compared with 169 million in 2020.

 People are tuning into audio chat apps like Clubhouse or Discord, listening to radio online and even seeking out different types of sound.
-Audible, which is known for audiobooks, also offers audio of relaxing guided meditations, sound baths, and ASMR recordings.
+Audible, which is known for audiobooks, also offers audio of relaxing guided meditations, sound baths and ASMR recordings.
 The meditation app Calm offers “soundscape meditation” recordings that play sounds of Central Park or the bird calls and soft rain of a Costa Rican jungle.

 Podcasts continue to be the most listened to nonmusic audio.
 Around 80 million Americans are tuning into podcasts every week, a 17 percent increase from 2020, according to Edison.
 People were spending nearly twice as much time listening to podcasts on Spotify at the end of 2020 as the year before, pre-pandemic, according to the company.
 Of Spotify’s 345 million users, 25 percent now listen to podcasts.